VBA-tools/vba-test/README.md

 - `Test.Fail([Message])` - Explicitly fail the test
 - `Test.Plan(Count)` - For tests with loops and branches, it is important to catch if any assertions are skipped or extra
 - `Test.Skip()` - Notify suite to skip this test

-Generally, more advanced assertions should be added with custom assertions functions (detailed above), but there are common assertions that will be added (e.g. `IsApproximate` = close within significant fixtures, `Includes` = array/collection includes value, )

 ## ImmediateReporter